-A large portion of the decentralized finance (DeFi) ecosystem requires oracles to access financial data about assets and markets.
+A large portion of the decentralized finance (DeFi) ecosystem requires price oracles so smart contracts can access financial data about assets and markets.
 For example, decentralized money markets use price oracles to determine users’ borrowing capacity and check if users’ positions are undercollateralized and subject to liquidation.
 Similarly, synthetic asset platforms use price oracles to peg the value of tokens to real-world assets and automated market makers (AMMs) use price oracles to help concentrate liquidity at the current market price to improve capital efficiency.

 Dynamic NFTs and Gaming

 Oracles enable non-financial use cases for smart contracts too such as dynamic NFTs—Non-Fungible Tokens that can change in appearance, value, or distribution based on external events like the time of day or the weather.
 Additionally, compute oracles are used to generate verifiable randomness that projects then use to assign randomized traits to NFTs or to select random lucky winners in high-demand NFT drops.
 Onchain gaming applications also use verifiable randomness to create more engaging and unpredictable gameplay experiences like the appearance of random loot boxes or randomized matchmaking during a tournament.

 Insurance smart contracts use input oracles to verify the occurrence of insurable events during claims processing, opening up access to physical sensors, web APIs, satellite imagery, and legal data.
 Output oracles can also provide insurance smart contracts with a way to make payouts on claims using other blockchains or traditional payment networks.